yeboahnanaosei/caseswitcher/README.md

 # CaseSwitcher _It's that simple..._

+<b>NB: CaseSwitcher has a command line version.
+Find it here [CaseSwitcher](https://github.com/yeboahnanaosei/cli-caseswitcher)

 ### CaseSwitcher is a tiny system that allows you to change or rename files to lowercase or UPPERCASE by clicking one button. _Its that simple..._

 ![Home Screen](./screenshots/1.png)